SciandraLore-SCT/AstroPi-25_26-AstroPyrates/README.md

 ---

-Made with determination by AstroPyrates
+Made with determination by AstroPyrates.
+We hope you will like our project!